Eating disorders

 Beat (Beating Eating Disorders)

 The Association is a Registered Charity in England and Wales No. 801343.
 It provides information and support and a network of support groups to help adults and young people in the UK beat their eating disorders.
-Beat has two helplines: a Youthline for young people up to the age of 25, and an Adult Helpline.
-The Association offers a Transitions Project for young people in London.
+Beat has helplines to support people affected by an eating disorder in Scotland, England Northern Ireland and Wales alongside email and individual web chat support.

 Back to A-Z Conditions